jlyoung/nagios_check_listening_port_linux/README.md

 nrpe ALL=(root) NOPASSWD: /bin/netstat -tanp
 ```

-In the `/etc/sudoers` locate the following line:
+In the `/etc/sudoers` file locate the following line:

 ```
 Defaults    requiretty